signifier-jp/umlaut/README.md

 ## General

 The primitive types are: `["String" "Float" "Integer" "Boolean" "DateTime", "ID"]`.
 If an attribute has a type that is not primitive, it must be properly declared.
+If you try to declare and attribute that is not primitive or declared, an error will be thrown.

 By default, all declared fields are *non-null*.
 Nullable fields must have the symbol `?` after the attribute type.